Why Vaporize Dry Herb?

 Heating Method

-Convection (hot air) provides more even heating and better flavor than conduction (direct contact).
-Hybrid designs combine both approaches effectively.
+Convection (hot air) heats more evenly and tastes better than conduction (direct contact).
+Hybrid designs use both, and they work well.

 Temperature Control

-Single-degree precision lets you dial in perfect temperatures for different herbs and preferences.
-At minimum, look for multiple presets.
+Single-degree precision lets you dial in exact temps for different herbs.
+At minimum, you want multiple presets.

 Battery Capacity